Top 3 Web Development Programs in Colorado

 CU Boulder's location in the Boulder-Denver tech corridor provides unique advantages.
 Students regularly participate in internships with companies like Google (Boulder office), Twitter, and numerous startups.
 The program maintains active partnerships with over 50 technology employers in the region.

-- 94% employment rate within 6 months of graduation
+- within 6 months of graduation

 - Average starting salary of $78,500 for program graduates